 - “Don’t wait!
 Don’t delay!
 Don’t fuck with us or we’ll rip your nuts off!”

 - Card-Carrying Jerkass: The advertiser openly admits that their business is run by scummy people, stating that they are home to "the meanest sons of bitches in the state of Maryland".

 - Cluster F-Bomb: Big Bill’s is the only dealer that tells you to fuck off!
 HURRY UP, ASSHOLE!

-- Groin Attack: Don't fuck with them, or else they'll rip your nuts off!
+- Freudian Threat: Don't fuck with them, or else they'll rip your nuts off!

 - Honest John's Dealership: A Card-Carrying Jerkass version of this trope.
 They proudly admit that they are going to wring every possible cent out of you for a car that barely works, because they think you're such a stupid motherfucker, you'll still fall for their bullshit.
 Guaranteed!
 Oh, and try to screw them over in any way and they'll fucking kill you, or so they say at least.

 - Impossible Task: The goal of Challenge Pissing is to piss six feet into the air, straight up, without getting wet.
 Anyone who succeeds doesn't have to pay a down payment.
 Also, the event ends the minute after you write them a check.
 (And it better not bounce, or you're a DEAD motherfucker!)